-National Risk Assessment (NRA) is a crucial tool to investigate money laundering and terrorism financing.
+National Risk Assessment (NRA) is a crucial tool to investigate money-laundering and Counter-Terrorism Financing.
 It is also used to develop policies and strategies to reduce the risks.
-According to FAFT, National Risk Assessment (NRA) is very important to build trust and confidence among stakeholders and individuals.
-India had a National Risk Assessment (NRA) in 2016, but its report is not available publicly to stakeholders or to reporting authorities.
-India is also deficient in a multifaceted approach which involves, enhancing regulatory frameworks, strengthening law enforcement agencies, improving international cooperation, and increasing public awareness about Money Laundering (ML) and Counter Terrorism Financing (CFT).
-Indian authorities lack awareness of the risks due to the absence of a National Risk Assessment (NRA).
+According to FATF, the NRA is very important to build trust and confidence among stakeholders and individuals.
+India had a NRA in 2016, but its report is not available publicly to stakeholders or to reporting authorities.
+India is also deficient in a multifaceted approach, which involves enhancing regulatory frameworks, strengthening law-enforcement agencies, improving international cooperation, and increasing public awareness about Money-Laundering (ML) and CFT.
+Indian authorities lack awareness of the risks due to the absence of a NRA.
 Both supervisory agencies and the private sector in India remain unaware of the risks associated with ML and countering the financing of terrorism until they receive the assessment report.